MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 # Software Setup

 To setup the project software on a LattePanda Delta 3 board, follow the steps below for required environment and configurations.
 It should be running Windows 10 and have a stable internet connection.
+I also recommend updating to the latest update of Windows 10, and removing any bloat software from the system (such as Cortana, Office 365, etc).

 ### 1. Install Git Bash